-These highly-effective and easy classroom organization ideas will keep your elementary classroom tidy, organized, and running efficiently.
+These highly-effective and easy classroom organization ideas will keep your elementary classroom tidy and running efficiently.

-Related: For more ideas for keeping your teaching life streamlined, see our page of classroom management ideas and strategies.
+Related: For more ideas for keeping your teaching life streamlined, see our page of classroom management strategies.

 Chair pockets are great for storing extra supplies that don’t fit into desks or cubbies.

-When students are done working, they quietly take out a book or any other supplies needed from their chair pocket, without the need to roam around the classroom.
+When students are done working, they quietly take out what they need from their chair pocket, without the need to roam around.